kpothula/kpothula.github.io/thoughts/geo-politics-as-chess.md

 ---
-layout: post
+layout: default
 title: "Looking at Geo-politics as Chess"
 date: 2024-03-21
 tags: [geopolitics, strategy, analogies]
 ---

-## Looking at Geo-politics as Chess
+# Looking at Geo-politics as Chess

+Geo-politics and Chess have lot of similarities.
+Both domains are strategic, involve asymmetric power dynamics, and depend heavily on positioning, foresight, and timing.

+Lets expand this analogy further, just for fun.

 ### 🏰 **Rook – Trade & Tariffs**